I love the look and feel of vintage and antique items. My collections contain quite a few beautiful items that I enjoy sharing.

-The Cameo pattern was manufactured from 1930 to 1934.
-It was made in crystal, green, pink and yellow.
+The Cameo pattern, seen in the photo above, was manufactured from 1930 to 1934.
+It was made in crystal, green, pink, and yellow.
 Any pieces in colors other than these are reproductions.

-Shown here is a closeup of the "cameo" design.
-In the middle of the cameo, is a ballerina, thus the pattern has also come to be known as ballerina or dancing girl.
+The picture above shows a closeup of the "cameo" design.
+In the middle of the cameo is a ballerina, which is why the pattern has also come to be known as ballerina or dancing girl.

-Both.
-The example shown here is the Sandwich pattern, manufactured by Duncan & Miller from 1924 to 1955.
-The color is "crystal"—which is clear.
+The example shown in the photo above is the Sandwich pattern, manufactured by Duncan & Miller from 1924 to 1955.
+The color is "crystal, "which is clear.
 I photographed it up against a black background so it would show up.
 It is the 11-1/2 inch Service Plate.

 The Boston & Sandwich Glass Company was founded in 1825 in the town of Sandwich, Massachusetts (Cape Cod).
 The company closed in 1888.
 There were several other glass companies that opened in the town of Sandwich.
 By the 1920s there were no glass manufacturers on Cape Cod.
 This means they closed before the period of depression glass.

-There is a museum on Cape Code dedicated to the glass that was produced there: Sandwich Glass Museum, Cape Cod
+There is a museum on Cape Code dedicated to the glass that was produced there: Sandwich Glass Museum in Cape Cod

 Duncan & Miller made their "Sandwich" pattern in mostly crystal.
 There were some amber, cobalt blue, green, pink and red pieces.